poweiharn/EQP/README.md

-'best_op': Search for the least number of pooling operations 'ea_op': Search for the least number of pooling operations for GA 'best_acc&op': Search for the best validation accuracy and the least number of pooling operations 'best_acc&op&gen' Search for the best validation accuracy, he minimum generalization gap, and the least number of pooling operations.
+'best_op': Search for the least number of pooling operations 'ea_op': Search for the least number of pooling operations for GA 'best_acc&op': Search for the best validation accuracy and the least number of pooling operations 'best_acc&op&gen' Search for the best validation accuracy, the minimum generalization gap, and the least number of pooling operations.
 ```